Shopping Links

 Plot Synopsis

-Macross Plus: The Movie takes the visual and emotional feast of the OAV series and actually makes it better.
+Macross Plus: The Movie polishes the visual and emotional feast of the OAV series into something even better.

-One plus is that a lot of minor scenes are trimmed down, giving the story a much tighter feeling.
+One plus (pun unintended) is that a lot of minor scenes are trimmed down, giving the story a much tighter feel.
 The most major changes (including most of the new animation), and the alterations most beneficial to the story, occur at the very end.
-I won't go into any detail so as not to spoil it, but the end of the movie is significantly more satisfying and tightly wrapped up than the OAV series.
+I won't go into any detail so as not to spoil it, but the end of the movie is significantly more satisfying and tightly wrapped-up than the OAV version.

 Related Recommendations